Augustin Schubert: Arrest, internment, and death

 Most likely his arrest was a result of a combination of the above factors and possibly other unknown factors.
 Schubert's comments were likely passed to the Gestapo by Werner Bobe, a priest of the Knights of Malta who had become an enthusiastic Nazi and a richly-rewarded informer who specialized in passing information on the Catholic Church to the authorities.

-Schubert was arrested on August 30, 1940, by the Gestapo and charged with insulting the German army.
+Schubert was arrested on 30 August 1940, by the Gestapo and charged with insulting the German army.
 Initially imprisoned in Pankrac Prison in Prague, he was handed over to a military court which acquitted him of the charges.
 Despite this, the Gestapo kept him in so-called protective custody and sent him on to Terezín, a Czech fortress-town that had been converted into use for the concentration camp system.
 In April 1941, he was transferred to the Sachsenhausen concentration camp near Berlin, and in August of that year, was transferred to Dachau Concentration Camp.
 While initially assigned to a normal labor block, he eventually ended up in the Priest Barracks, whose occupants were often singled out for abuse by Kapos and guards.

 Schubert's health declined due to the stress, beatings, hard labor, and inhumane conditions.
 He made several attempts to enter the hospital but was denied.
 Eventually, he was admitted to the hospital, where a large hernia caused by overwork was discovered, and an X-ray revealed advanced tuberculosis.
 He was not given treatment but instead transferred to Block 7/1, which was reserved for hopeless cases.
 Alois Cuce, another Czech imprisoned in Dachau, worked as a nurse in the hospital.
-Through bribery, he succeeded in getting Schubert transferred to a hospital block reserved for tuberculosis treatment. this intervention, however, was too late, and Schubert died on July 28, 1942, at forty years of age.
+Through bribery, he succeeded in getting Schubert transferred to a hospital block reserved for tuberculosis treatment.
+This intervention, however, was too late, and Schubert died on 28 July 1942, at the age of 40.

 He is currently in the process of beatification.